SamBkamp/c_vs_asm/README.md

 - *c.out* (dynamically linked c binary) : 16008 bytes
 - *s.out* (statically linked c binary) : 762320 bytes

-compared to the dynamically linked c binary, the assembler binary is a whole *45%* smaller in disk, but that's not even a fair fight because the binary still makes calls to other compiled binaries that aren't counted here but still would be required to have on disk to run.
+compared to the dynamically linked c binary, the assembler binary is a whole *45%* smaller in disk, but that's not even a fair fight because the c binary still makes calls to other compiled binaries that aren't counted here but still would be required to have on disk to run.
 Compared to the statically linked c binary its **98.8%** smaller.
 2 whole orders of magnitude smaller than the statically linked c program.

 Now given this, I still don't know how Wozniak fit Wozmon in 254 bytes of data...